CARRTLABUSF/UnityChallenge24/README.md

 ![Unity](https://img.shields.io/badge/unity-%23000000.svg?style=for-the-badge&logo=unity&logoColor=white)
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=csharp&logoColor=white)

 Welcome to the CARRT Unity Challenge repository!
-This challenge is designed to test your Unity coding skills as well as your proficiency in collaboration using Git.
+This challenge is designed to test your coding skills as well as your proficiency in collaboration using Git.
 Follow the instructions below to get started and submit your solutions.
+To be clear this challenge will be split between 2 skill sets, working with Unity itself, and working with Web Technologies that interface with Unity, you can choose which skillset you'd prefer to showcase.

 ## Getting Started